scott-maddox/openbandparams/doc/supported_parameters.rst

 Supported Parameters
 ====================

-All of the parameters supported in this version are documented below.
+All of the parameters and functions supported in this version are documented below.

 .. autoclass:: openbandparams.iii_v.zinc_blende.binary.Binary
     :members: